qurusales/qurusales.github.io/_whatwedo/subscriptionsales.md

 headimage:
 logostrip: customers
 stripfilter: subscriptions
-heading: <p>Quru specifies and supports sales of vendor software solutions from the [key global open source companies](/vendors/ "Quru's vendor partners").
+heading: <p>Quru specifies and supports sales of vendor software solutions from the <a href="/vendors">key global open source companies</a>.
 We supply open source 3<sup>rd</sup> party solutions that allow companies to deploy and manage business grade infrastructure and applications.
 We have a history of saving clients substantial costs by ensuring that they have the right open source subscriptions for their needs.</p>
 ---

 ## The most technically competent open source solution sales team